UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 ```
 * Add an entry point for the vertex stage.
   We'll compute the position of each instance by first scaling down the vertex using the `light` matrix in our uniform
-  buffer to scale it down, and then we'll translate it using the light source's position:
+  buffer to scale it down, and then we'll translate it using the light source's position stored in the storage buffer:
 ```wgsl
 @vertex
 fn vertex(input: VertexInput) -> VertexOutput {